Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 Below is the distribution of HRV data over ~three months:

 We can see that all wearables overestimated HRV.
 Oura seems to perform slightly better.
-WHOOP’s HRV seems noisier (larger distribution and higher absolute error).
-We can also see that all sensors clearly captured one outlier, a particularly low HRV value, which I will discuss more below.
+WHOOP’s HRV seems noisier (more extensive distribution and higher absolute error).
+We can also see that all sensors captured one outlier, a particularly low HRV value, which I will discuss below.

-Here is the same data, but shown in a slightly different way: I plotted the difference between the reference ECG and the HRV collected by the different wearables.
-This way we can better appreciate the differences:
+Here is the same data, but shown slightly differently: I plotted the difference between the reference ECG and the HRV collected by the different wearables.
+This way, we can better appreciate the differences:

-As mentioned earlier, Oura is closer to zero (zero represents no difference with ECG) and has a quite wide distribution, showing that it is more often than not in agreement with ECG.
-WHOOP has a larger error, and is a bit all over the place, with a few outliers (very large differences with respect to the reference, up to 25 ms).
+As mentioned earlier, Oura is closer to zero (zero represents no difference with ECG) and has a pretty wide distribution, showing that it is more often than not in agreement with ECG.
+WHOOP has a more significant error and is a bit all over the place, with a few outliers (substantial differences concerning the reference, up to 25 ms).
 Garmin is somewhere in between.

 Does this analysis even matter?
-Well, you do not want to use something that provides an absolute value that is very far from the truth.
-However, given the limited utility of absolute HRV values, these differences are not a problem in my view, provided that relative changes are a match (more on this later).
+You do not want to use something that provides an absolute value far from the truth.
+However, given the limited utility of absolute HRV values, these differences are not a problem, provided that relative changes are a match (more on later).

-Below we can see the heart rate distributions.
-While this blog is about HRV, I want to highlight how you should never take anything for granted, and how sometimes really odd choices are made, which make easily measurable parameters, such as heart rate, somewhat useless.
-Below we can see rather similar distributions, as heart rate is really easy to capture with PPG (you just have to count the peaks, the exact timing between them is irrelevant).
-However, we can also see that Garmin’s data is clearly lower, and misses completely the outlier (a very high heart rate on one day).
+Below, we can see the heart rate distributions.
+While this blog is about HRV, I want to highlight how you should never take anything for granted and how sometimes odd choices are made, which make easily measurable parameters, such as heart rate, somewhat useless.
+Below, we can see similar distributions, as heart rate is straightforward to capture with PPG (you have to count the peaks; the exact timing between them is irrelevant).
+However, we can also see that Garmin’s data is clearly lower and completely misses the outlier (a very high heart rate in one day).

 Why is Garmin’s data so different?
-Their approach here is not to use the average of the night (which they do use for HRV), but to report the 30 minutes in which heart rate is lower, in the previous 24 hours.
-The biggest mistake here is not really to use 30 minutes instead of the full night, as for heart rate, this would still be a reasonable — even though not optimal — choice.
+Their approach here is not to use the average of the night (which they do use for HRV) but to report the 30 minutes in which the heart rate is lower than the previous 24 hours.
+The biggest mistake here is not using 30 minutes instead of the whole night.
+As for heart rate, this would still be a reasonable choice — even though not optimal.
 The real issue is using the past 24 hours.
-Say for example that I get sick in the evening, during sleep my heart rate is quite high, then in the morning I check my resting heart rate in the Garmin watch, and it is still 40 bpm, because it is providing me with my heart rate measured sometime in the afternoon the day before, and before I got sick, but within the past 24 hours.
-This is exactly what happened here.
-A weird choice which can lead to big issues, as shown here.
-This might have to do with the total mess that Garmin is when it comes to software and in particular resting physiology, with many features aiming at doing the same thing, but in slightly different ways (resting HR, Stress, Body Battery, HRV status, Health snapshot, etc. — all things you can happily ignore once you get at the end of this blog and understand how to use the data they provide more effectively).
+Say, for example, that I get sick in the evening, during sleep, my heart rate is relatively high; then in the morning, I check my resting heart rate on the Garmin watch, and it is still 40 bpm because it is providing me with my heart rate measured sometime in the afternoon the day before, and before I got sick, but within the past 24 hours.
+This is precisely what happened here.
+It is a weird choice which can lead to significant issues, as shown here.
+This might have to do with the total mess that Garmin is when it comes to software and, in particular, resting physiology, with many features aiming at doing the same thing but in slightly different ways (resting HR, Stress, Body Battery, HRV status, Health snapshot, etc. — all things you can happily ignore once you get at the end of this blog and understand how to use the data they provide more effectively).

-Looking at the same data but in terms of the difference with respect to ECG, we can see very well how Garmin has missed the mark on a sick day, reporting a heart rate of about 13 bpm lower than the reference ECG.
+Looking at the same data but regarding the difference concerning ECG, we can see how Garmin has missed the mark on a sick day, reporting a heart rate of about 13 bpm lower than the reference ECG.

 To conclude, these are the average absolute values reported over the ~3 months of measurements: